postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 <img alt="Collections created" src="https://assets.postman.com/postman-docs/collections-created.jpg" width="400px"/>

-> In this example, the collections created for the month of April is 5392.
+> In this example, the collections created for the month of Nov 2020 is 1,179.

 * __Monitoring requests__